 This month we have just one fashion plate, a rather wild study in velvet and romanticism.
 You can spot a Romantic outfit a mile off, because it often involves velvet, rich colors, gold, braiding and lacing and a floppy hat with a feather, and what do you know, this one includes all of those items except the gold.
 No wait, there's a gold watch.
 Check.
 Not surprised that a rather lengthy and overblown poem by Sir Walter Scott is featured in the same issue.

-Now, as I always write, please don't forget to read the London report from Ackerman's, and those from Weimar and Paris.
+Now, please don't forget to read the London report from Ackerman's, and those from Weimar and Paris.
 At this point we're all at different points in the calendar, but no matter, it should even up.

-- Sabine in Weimar: Journal des Luxus und der Mode
+Sabine in Weimar: Journal des Luxus und der Moden

-- Alessandra in Paris: Journal des Dames et des Mode
+Alessandra in Paris: Journal des Dames et des Modes

 EXPLANATION OF THE PRINTS OF FASHION.

 |Morning walking dress, La Belle Assemblee, November 1811.
 Source: Collection Maciet,|